Skip to main content

 You save everything interesting.
 Articles, podcasts, videos, tweets.
 Your second brain becomes a hoarder's paradise, thousands of items you'll never revisit.
 The act of saving feels productive, but it's an illusion.

 The fix: Save selectively.
-Ask: "Will I actually use this?
+Ask: "Will I use this?
 For what specific purpose?"

 The Organization Obsession